 Human love doesn’t make extravagant sacrifices for those to whom it only owes justice.
 Human love doesn’t love those who return its love with hate (John 15:18, 25).
 Human love doesn’t love despite the complete absence of need.
 Need is foundational to everything we do.
 In fact, we are so needy that we can’t even imagine trying to love without need (Try it and see if you don’t agree).
 We love God because we need him.
 We need his help.
 We need his approval.
 We need salvation.
 We need forgiveness.
 We need happiness, and he is the source.
 We love people because we need them, or at least we need God’s approval for loving them.
 Our love is never disinterested.

 If you have tried to do this, you know that it is impossible.
-You cannot love like God with human strength alone.
+You cannot love this way with human strength alone.
 You need supernatural strength, encouragement, and motivation.
 Even when you have this, your attempts will be woefully inadequate.
-However, because God uses all things for good—this includes your failures—God will use them to teach you more about God’s love and your infinite need for him.
-And this reward will make the effort worthwhile.
+However, because God uses all things for good—this includes your failures—God will use your weakness to teach you more about God’s love and your infinite need for him.
+And this will make the effort worthwhile.

-When a husband and wife attempt to love each other as God has loved them their marriage can’t help but become a Genesis two paradise in experience.
+When a husband and wife attempt to love each other as God has loved them their marriage can’t help but become a Genesis-two paradise.
 Attempting to love as God has loved us is the way back to the original marriage that Adam and Eve enjoyed in the Garden of Eden.

 For more on how to have this kind of marriage check out my new book Marriage in Paradise.
 How to Have a Genesis Two Marriage in a Genesis Two World.